 When you provide detailed information as part of a consultation, people need time to understand it, consider it and respond.
 Give people as much time as is reasonable to absorb the information you provide and gain a proper understanding of the issues so they can offer a considered view.
 Depending on the complexity of your proposal, this could be as much as 60 days but should not be less than 30.
-Even then, this is likely to be less time than you had to develop the policy.
-Rushing the process is unlikely to win the trust or respect of stakeholders.
+When consulting large organisations you must consider whether their response might require more time to allow it to progress through the company Board or other management framework where the topic is particularly large or sensitive.